Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Seahawks stats and trends

-- Seattle has two wins against the spread in five games this year.
+- So far this season Seattle has two wins against the spread.

-- Seattle's games this season have hit the over on one of five set point totals (20%).
+- Seattle's games this season have eclipsed the over/under one time in five opportunities (20%).

-- When Seattle puts up more than 22.4 points, it is 2-1 against the spread and 2-1 overall.
+- Seattle is 2-1 against the spread and 2-1 overall when the team records more than 22.4 points.

-- The Seahawks collect 351 yards per game, only 10 fewer than the 361 the Steelers allow.
+- The Seahawks rack up just 10 fewer yards per game (351) than the Steelers allow per contest (361).

-- When Seattle totals over 361 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Seattle amasses over 361 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Seahawks have three giveaways this season, while the Steelers have four takeaways.